Introduction

 - What specific responsibilities do you expect from the guardian?

 Understanding these factors will help you determine the appropriate type of guardianship-whether temporary, full, or limited.
 Additionally, consider any unique circumstances that may influence the guardianship decision, such as the ward's health condition or special needs.
-This clarity will streamline your search for an attorney and ensure that you find a legal professional who specializes in your specific situation.
+This clarity will help you find a legal professional who specializes in your specific situation.

-Legal caretakers in the U.S. typically have responsibilities that include:
+Legal caretakers in the U.S. typically have responsibilities:

 - Making medical decisions